-- MRZB, Torre Alain & Rhizome Parking Garage in SHOGGOTH by Basic Instinct
+- MRZB, Underground Flower & Rhizome Parking Garage in SHOGGOTH by Basic Instinct

-Solo Show is a platform presenting offsite exhibitions.
+Solo Show is a platform for offsite exhibitions and other experimental work.

 Our project began during the 2020 quarantines, inviting artists to create installations in their homes - centering, in particular, artists who had already navigated creative structures in isolation.